panderson54/panderson54.github.io/docs/_posts/2022-03-03-Nuclear-Posture.md

 * Survivable nuclear forces
 * Unambiguous capabilities with ambiguous deployment strategies

-Silo's are certainly not ambiguous deployments at first glance but the layout of the field, particularly the spacing (approx 3km) between silo's, indicates that this may be a shell game approach to missile basing.
+Silos are certainly not ambiguous deployments at first glance but the layout of the field, particularly the spacing (approx 3km) between silos, indicates that this may be a shell game approach to missile basing.
 Not every silo needs a missile, but every silo would have to be destroyed in order to assure China couldn't strike back at an adversary.
-This aligns with current Chinese nuclear posture as these new silo's would be an unambiguous capability with an ambiguous deployment strategy.
+This aligns with current Chinese nuclear posture as these new silos would be an unambiguous capability with an ambiguous deployment strategy.
 I subscribe to this view especially given China's relatively small arsenal of nuclear warheads which number around 350 in total ([Source](https://www.sipri.org/research/armament-and-disarmament/nuclear-disarmament-arms-control-and-non-proliferation/world-nuclear-forces)).

 While building more ICBM silos certainly isn't a good thing by applying what we know about nuclear posture we can make a good argument that this is in fact not a drastic change from what China has been doing for decades and probably not cause for great alarm.